alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 $CTA

-Also [check the import rules](https://www.ippc.int/en/countries/all/list-countries/) of the country you’re exporting to.
-Talk to your importer or [contact your local plant health inspector](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices).
+Some countries may have import rules for certain goods.
+You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).
+You can also [contact your local plant health inspector](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices).

 $CTA